For working professionals

 Main memory, also known as primary memory or RAM (Random Access Memory), is a volatile form of memory, implying that data is lost when power is switched off.
 This high-speed memory is directly accessible by the CPU and stores currently running applications, their data, and the operating system's parts needed for immediate execution.
 Its high speed comes with a higher cost, and its storage capacity is less than that of auxiliary memory.

 The Input/Output (I/O) processor, a specialized processor, manages the input and output devices of a computer system.
-This auxiliary processor offloads the CPU's burden by handling the data transfers between the memory hierarchy and peripheral devices.
+This auxiliary processor offloads the CPU's burden by handling the data transfers between the memory hierarchy in computer system and peripheral devices.
 It helps streamline data communication, freeing up the CPU to concentrate on other critical computational tasks, thus improving overall system performance.

 Cache memory occupies the top position in the memory hierarchy due to its exceptional speed.
 It is a small, super-fast component that stores copies of frequently used data from the main memory for rapid access.
 This storage layer significantly reduces the average time to access data, enhancing the CPU's performance.
 However, its high speed and proximity to the CPU come at a high cost, limiting its size.